 As you end your answer, look back at the person and his/her facial expression will tell if you answered the question satisfactorily.

 Anticipate likely questions and formulate possible responses before you present, and consider how to refer to your speech as you respond to the question.
 This reinforces the content of your speech and helps maintain the focus of the question and answer session.

-Beware the loaded question!
+Beware the loaded question.
 This is where the questioner wants to shoot your answer down.
 As an example, suppose someone asks you "How much time is it going to take for us to familiarise ourselves with this new system?"
 You can anticipate that they want to follow up with "We are already working flat out.
 There is no way that we can devote any time to learning this new system."
 Defuse this potentially hostile exchange by saying "We appreciate that in order for you all to be able to become familiar with this new system, time will need to be freed up to enable you to do this task."
 You would then outline what steps you have already undertaken that will allow this to happen.
-Your ability to defuse such a question is in reality more of a measure of your Stakeholder/Project Management skills than Q & A skills but considering potentially loaded questions up front may prompt you to think of the required Stakeholder Management steps that you should be thinking about.
+Your ability to defuse such a question is in reality more of a measure of your Stakeholder/Project Management skills than Q & A skills but considering potentially loaded questions upfront may prompt you to think of the required Stakeholder Management steps that you should be thinking about.

 Comment instead of question

 If you sense that there is a section of the audience that wants to dominate the Q & A session use a tactic such as "We've heard from this side of the room" and walk over to the side of the room from which you have not had a question.
 "Let's hear from this side of the room" or you could say "We've heard from people with this point of view.
-Now let's give a chance for someone who has a different viewpoint and would like to ask me a question."
+Now let's give a chance to someone who has a different viewpoint and would like to ask me a question."